 What is the Cultural Significance of Gladiolus Flowers?

-In ancient China, the Sword Lilies are often used in special ceremonies.
+In ancient China, the gladiolus flower is often used in special religious ceremonies.
 This isn’t the gleeful feasts you think of.
 Instead, these flowers are decorated in funerals and wake to help the souls of the dead to find their way to heaven.

-What are the Folktales Associated with Gladiolus Blossoms?
+What are the Folktales Associated with the Gladiolus Plant?

-What is the Spiritual Influence of Gladiolus Florets?
+What is the Spiritual Meaning of Gladiolus Flowers?

 The fire burning within the soul is also influenced by the Gladiola.
 It raises the good vibrations all around helping clear the conscience in preparation for transition and transformation.